-For further information about this event, please contact the PQN project team at email@example.com.
+For further information about these events, please contact the PQN project team at firstname.lastname@example.org.

 Webinar #4 - Tuesday 15 September 2020